saeed-abdullah/saeed-abdullah.github.io/blog/_posts/2016-09-28-sleep-algorithm-replication.markdown

 I am really glad that they decided to replicate our algorithm on this new dataset.
-Given that the algorithm achieves high accuracy but is very low cost (both data and computation wise), I hope these findings will encourage others to adopt it for passive and automated sleep assessment when the population mostly consists of phone users.
+Given that the algorithm achieves high accuracy but is very low cost (both data and computation wise), I hope these findings will encourage others to adopt it for passive and automated sleep assessment in populations mostly comprised of phone users.

 On a broader note, I think, these results also serve as a reminder about the usefulness of _soft-sensing_ — data about how we use our digital devices.
-Given much of our daily behavior now gets mediated through these devices, it is of no surprise that soft-sensing can provide a unique insights about our behavior and contexts.
+Given much of our daily behavior now gets mediated through these devices, it is of no surprise that soft-sensing can provide unique insights about our behavior and contexts.